DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 - **Commit Message and Formatting:** For all future log entries, I will provide a dedicated commit message formatted in a `Plaintext` code block to simplify the commit process.
 We will continue to use the established Markdown formatting for all log entries and file paths.

 ---

+#### Step 419: QUIZ

+### Date Completed: 2025-08-07

+### Objective:

+- The student successfully completed a quiz on the `rotateY()` CSS function, which is used to create horizontal 3D transformations.

+### Core Course Concepts:

+- **`rotateY()` CSS function:** This function is used to rotate an element horizontally around its Y-axis.

+### Quiz Questions and Answers:

+- **Question:** What does the CSS function `rotateY()` do to an element?
+- **Answer:** It rotates the element horizontally around the vertical axis.

+### Relevant Files:

+- Not applicable.

+##### Expanded Learning: Insights from Chat Discussion

+- **Revised Workflow for "Expanded Learning":** We have refined the workflow to place all "Expanded Learning" content—which includes "Best Practices," "Modernization," and "Enhanced Learning"—into the `SUPPLEMENTARY_LEARNING_HTML_CSS.md` file under the new `### Robust Summary of Best Practices and Modernization` heading.
+This change helps keep the `ASSIGNMENT_INDEX.md` focused on core assignment requirements while consolidating all advanced learning into a single, comprehensive log.
+- **Commit Message and Formatting:** For all future log entries, I will provide a dedicated commit message formatted in a `Plaintext` code block to simplify the commit process.
+We will continue to use the established Markdown formatting for all log entries and file paths.
+- **Providing Context for New Concepts:** We have established that when I introduce new elements or practices, I will provide additional context, such as explaining that `aria-label` is "for enhanced accessibility."
+This will give you more insight into why a specific topic is relevant.

+---